jlemahieu03/Friends-List/README.md

 Lisa Dion.
 Also regarding no discard this is the link to the website that explained it to me: https://en.cppreference.com/w/cpp/language/attributes/nodiscard.
 File input code and file output code logic and functionality was derived form Lisa Dion's Code from CS2240.

-### Deserved Grade

-I deserve 125 points on this project.

-##### Main Program

-My main program deserves 35 points because it uses all the concepts introduced in Module 2 with some implemented multiple times within the program.
-On top of this there is a large amount of user input that is included within this program as exemplified within last module's and this module's project.
-That being said since I got deducted for lack of complexity within last module I am deducting 5 points because there wasn't a big change in complexity from this module to the last.
-That being said I do not it should overshadow and severely affect the amount of work that I put into implemented module 2 concepts within this project.

-##### Testing program

-My testing program deserves 20 points because it explicitally tests to the two explicit classes that are used within the main program while the rest of the classes are implemented within the two classes which covers testing the other classes.
-The Friend Class testing is the stereotypical testing fucntion that is seen throughout Module 2.
-Since Friend_Testing is all void functions with a large amount of input within them please read the comments to see how te correctly test these functions.
-Again there is alot less boolean testing because there are already indicators of whether or not the function was successful within most of the Friend_list functions.
-Validation functions are implicitally tested within the public functions of the Friend_List class.

-##### Is-A relationship : Friend is a Person

-Friend Derives the abstract person class and inherits the name and hometown variables from person as well as select getters and setters that it defines within its body.
-This allows for friend to be more customized and streamlined as a specific friend rather than just a person.
-With this the friend object is clearly implemented and used throughout the function of the main function as a derivative of person making this deserve 20 points.

-##### Is-A relationship : Friend_List is a List

-Friend_List derives the abstract list class and inherits select functions of the abstract class and subsequently defines said functions.
-This again allows the list to be applied not just to friends but also class lists or enemy lists or worker lists.
-Since the Friend List class is implemented heavily within the main program and it derives the list class this deserves 20 points.

-##### Has-A relationship : Friend_List has a Friend

-Friend_List has a vector of Friends that is implements and heavily uses throughout the program.
-Essentially the function of this whole program is reliant on this Has A relationship being robustly implemented and debugged.
-Since this program passes all of its test cases it is safe to say this relationship derserves the full 20 points alotted.

-##### File Input

-When constructed the vector of friend objects reads in from a file to see of there are previously entered friends within the program in past runs.
-With this it makes sure that all the information is read in correctly and added to the vector as friends correctly with this it adds a layer of complexity within the program allowing the saving of friends between runs.
-That being said this deserves 5 points due to its back end implementation that is kept away from the user and done without explicit user calls or input.

-##### File Output

-When the Friend_List is destructed it writes out to the same text file that will be read in by the program when the vector is constructed the next time the main program is run.
-With this loop as mentioned above it allows the saving of friends that have been inputted by the user which allows for a more realistic and functional friends list than exemplified in Module 1.
-Since this is an implementation that adds complexity and is called in the desctructor without user calls or user knowledge this category deserves 5 points.

-##### Style and Documentation

-I deserve 0 points taken off.
-I thoroughly commented my code to the specified style guide that Module 1 introduced to us as well as included description git push and commit descriptions allowing graders and the instructor to comprehensively track the progress made on this project.
-As usual my code is organized follow style specifications as well as indenting specifications.

-##### Video

-I deserve 0 points taken off for the video as it shows multiple runs of the program due to me wanting to show the new feature of being able to save the vector as well as me wanting to show off the testing function that was creating in accordance to the module as well.

-##### Lifespan Of Project

-I deserve 0 points taken off for the lifespan of the project since this repository was created more than 7 days before Sunday 02/25/2024.
-On top of that I made significant contributions to this project for at least three days.
-These days include 02/21/2024, 02/24/2024 and 02/25/2024.
-Due to this I deserve 0 points take off for this.